Plant-Net/HIVE/README.md

 **If you need to modify the number of epochs or the number of neurons in each of the three layers of our implementation of VAE, use the arguments ```-ep```, ```-en```, ```-de```** like reported in the hepling message.

 ## gHIVE
-This script will perform the extraction of genes mostly related to the plant-stress response and provides the association to condition/s for each of the extracted genes.
+With the application of a Random Forest Regression and SHAP importance score, this script will perform the extraction of genes mostly related to the plant-stress response.
+It also provides the association to condition/s for each of the extracted genes.

 ### Python requirements
 It is implemented and tested on python 3.10.9.